Mozilla Shuts Down Pocket and Fakespot Services

 In an unexpected move aimed at advancing its flagship product, Mozilla has revealed plans to sunset two of its services—Pocket and Fakespot—as it refocuses its efforts on enhancing Firefox.

 Pocket, the popular read-it-later and content discovery app, will officially shut down on July 8, 2025.
-From May 22, users will no longer be able to download Pocket or purchase new Premium subscriptions.
+Starting May 22, users can no longer download Pocket or purchase new Premium subscriptions.
 Existing subscriptions will be canceled, and refunds will be processed automatically for annual plans.

 Users can export their saved content until October 8, 2025, after which all Pocket data will be permanently deleted.
-API access for developers will also cease on that date.
+Developers will also cease having API access on that date.

 Moreover, Fakespot, an AI-powered extension that evaluates the authenticity of online product reviews, will discontinue service on July 1, 2025, with Firefox’s integrated Review Checker feature shutting down earlier, on June 10.